-With a budgeting loan, you will only need to pay back what you owe, with no additional fees to pay.
+With a budgeting loan, you will only need to pay back what you owe, with no additional fees – so essentially it is interest-free

 These loan repayments will be taken out of your benefits automatically.
 The deducted amount will be calculated on an individual basis.
 This includes taking into account the benefits you receive, current income and what you can realistically afford to pay.